-Don’t substitute deodorizing powders for real cleaners.
+Don’t substitute deodorizing powders for real cleansers.
 These powders don’t clean rugs.
 Plus, the powder is hard to remove.

 - Not taking it to a professional Persian or Oriental rug cleaner in the first place

-Persian and Oriental rugs are so valuable, it’s truly risky to clean the rug yourself.
-You no doubt spent a good amount of money on your textile work of art, so be sure to protect it as much as possible by always having it professionally cleaned.
+Persian and Oriental rugs are so valuable, it’s truly risky to treat the rug yourself.
+You no doubt spent a good amount of money on your textile work of art, so be sure to protect it as much as possible by always having it professionally washed.

 By Unknown, India, 1600-1650 (India) [Public domain], via Wikimedia Commons